USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/visualizing_modifying_dl_networks.md

 Portions of this tutorial have been taken or adapted from https://machinelearningmastery.com/how-to-visualize-filters-and-feature-maps-in-convolutional-neural-networks/ and the documentation at https://keras.io.

 # Section 0: Preliminaries
-## A Note on Jupyter Notebooks

-There are two main types of cells in this notebook: code and markdown (text).
-You can add a new cell with the plus sign in the menu bar above and you can change the type of cell with the dropdown menu in the menu bar above.
-As you complete this tutorial, you may wish to add additional code cells to try out your own code and markdown cells to add your own comments or notes.

-Markdown cells can be augmented with a number of text formatting features, including
-  - bulleted
-  - lists

-embedded $\LaTeX$, monotype specification of `code syntax`, **bold font**, and *italic font*.
-There are many other features of markdown cells--see the jupyter documentation for more information.

-You can edit a cell by double clicking on it.
-If you double click on this cell, you can see how to implement the various formatting referenced above.
-Code cells can be run and markdown cells can be formatted using Shift+Enter or by selecting the Run button in the toolbar above.

-Once you have completed (all or part) of this notebook, you can share your results with colleagues by sending them the `.ipynb` file.
-Your colleagues can then open the file and will see your markdown and code cells as well as any results that were printed or displayed at the time you saved the notebook.
-If you prefer to send a notebook without results displayed (like this notebook appeared when you downloaded it), you can select ("Restart & Clear Output") from the Kernel menu above.
-You can also export this notebook in a non-executable form, e.g., `.pdf` through the File, Save As menu.

-## Section 0.1 Downloading Images
-Download the `my_digits1_compressed.jpg` and `latest_256_0193.jpg` files available on the workshop webpage.
-We will use those images in Sections 3 and 4 of this tutorial.

-We will also use the `cameraman.png` and `peppers.png` files that we used in Tutorial 1 and the CalTech101 dataset that we used in Tutorial 2.

 ## Section 0.2a Import Necessary Libraries (For users using a local machine)
 Here, at the top of the code, we import all the libraries necessary for this tutorial.
 We will introduce the functionality of any new libraries throughout the tutorial, but include all import statements here as standard coding practice.
 We include a brief comment after each library here to indicate its main purpose within this tutorial.